proxiplace/upmarket-examples/client/typescript/README.md

 Update Home.tsx with the following

 Line No 13 to 16
-client_lead_id: This is the unique identifier from your system
+client_customer_id: This is the unique identifier from your system
 journey_id:  Upmarket Journey Id
-lead_type: Leads are either an account or contact
+customer_type: customers are either an account or contact

 Line No 25 to 26
 journey_id: Upmarket Journey Id
-lead_id: Upmarket Lead Id
+customer_id: Upmarket customer Id

 ### `npm install`